bergemon/beast_rest_api_simple_lib/README.md

 ```

 > [!WARNING]
 > Beware of copying returning object.
 Return it to a reference.
+Boost Beast library, that used as a dependency, prohibit to delete copying constructors.
+And i don't know how to bypass it for now.

 **Arguments of the ROOT_ROUTE method are:**

 + *std::vector containing b_net::Method objects*
 + *route target, presented by std::string*
++ *route queries in std::vector, each has it's name and value*
 + *handler with signature **std::function<void>(b_net::Request&, b_net::Response)***

 As you have seen handler does not returning any value.
 You need to set response fields and body by using b_net::Response methods.